-The Grape, Walnut & Blue Cheese Tart with Wine Crust offered at lunch if outstanding.
+The Grape, Walnut & Blue Cheese Tart with Wine Crust is offered at lunch if outstanding.
 If you’re there at dinner, ask for a slice, if they have any from lunch they’ll gladly get you a slice.

 The ribeye is seasoned and cooked perfectly.
 Scallops are full of flavor.
 Shrimp and grits, Cornmeal Pan-Fried Oysters, and crab cakes are always good.
 I’ve never had a bad meal at Vintij.

-It’s a great special occasion place since it small, intimate, and typically not a tourist trap.
+It’s a great special occasion place since it is small, intimate, and typically not a tourist trap.
 Make reservations for large parties.